Credit by exam

 - What is the cost for each CLEP exam and how long will it take to complete my CLEP

-- The total cost for each CLEP exam is $95.
-The exam fee of $80 is paid directly to CLEP, and the administration fee of $15 must be paid in the Gulf Coast State College business office or bookstore either before or the day of your scheduled exam.
+- The total cost for each CLEP exam is $102.
+The exam fee of $87 is paid directly to CLEP, and the administration fee of $15 must be paid in the Gulf Coast State College business office or bookstore either before or the day of your scheduled exam.
+Saturday testing fee's must be paid Monday-Friday during normal business.

 - Most CLEP exams last 90 minutes.